I Disagree

-I Disagree is the third studio album by American singer Poppy, released on January 10, 2020, via Sumerian Records.
-It marks her first release on Sumerian Records following her departure from Mad Decent in 2019, as well as her final collaborative project with Titanic Sinclair before the end of their creative partnership in 2019.
+I Disagree is the third studio album by American singer-songwriter Poppy.
+It was released on January 10, 2020, as her first album with Sumerian Records following her departure from Mad Decent, as well as her final collaborative project with Titanic Sinclair before the end of their creative partnership in 2019.

+The album received generally positive reviews from music critics, praising Poppy's new direction in music, switching from pop to metal.
+It was supported by four singles, including the Grammy nominated "Bloodmoney" (2019).
+A reissue of the album titled I Disagree (More) was released on August 21, 2020, which spawned the fifth and final single "Khaos x4".
 I Disagree debuted at number 130 on the Billboard 200 for the week of January 25, marking Poppy's first entry on the chart.
 The album also experienced moderate chart success in Australia and the United Kingdom, debuting atop the Rock & Metal Albums Chart in the latter.

-Four songs were released as singles in order to promote the album, all four receiving music videos, with two more album tracks also receiving videos.
-For further promotion, the singer embarked on the Threesome Tour along with Bring Me the Horizon and Sleeping with Sirens, and the later I Disagree Tour, the Eurasia dates of which were canceled due to the COVID-19 pandemic.
-A reissue of the album titled I Disagree (More) was released in August 2020, which spawned the fifth and final single "Khaos x4".

-Music critics were positive towards I Disagree, praising Poppy for the direction of the album.
-"Bloodmoney" was nominated for Best Metal Performance at the 63rd Annual Grammy Awards, making Poppy the first female solo artist to ever be nominated in the 30-year history of the category.